 In a competitive business landscape where operating 24*7 is mandatory, high availability of network and services has become a critical factor of concern for enterprises of all sizes.
 Hence, the implementation of an availability monitoring solution is essential.
 Any downtime of systems, networks or applications will translate into a huge revenue loss for the business.
 Industry experts say that typical network availability must reach 99.999%.

-ManageEngine OpManager provides comprehensive network availability and uptime monitoring to ensure that all your network devices, services are up and running 24*7 continuously.
+ManageEngine OpManager provides comprehensive network availability and uptime monitoring to ensure that all your network devices and services are up and running 24*7 continuously.
 ManageEngine OpManager which serves as an uptime monitor has an interface that provides real-time views of availability statistics.
 The dashboard facilitates detailed monitoring and analysis of data from switches, routers, servers and any other network devices.

 OpManager provides several availability monitoring, which includes

 Device availability monitoring service continuously monitors your entire network for its uptime and network availability.OpManager, as an uptime monitoring tool, polls the device for availability using ICMP ping by default.
 Whereas, for non-ICMP environment, especially to monitor the availability or uptime for your edge router or DMZ zone devices you can use TCP or SNMP instead.
 You can customize the availability polling interval to any specific infrastructure or a partcular device, based on your need.
 OpManager pings the monitored device, i.e; it sends in data packets to the target device and waits for a response.
 If there is no response after two consecutive pings, then OpManager will consider the device as unavailable.
 OpManager communicates with the device using monitoring protocols such as ICMP, TCP and SNMP.

 The below image shows the device availability report with their current availability state.

 OpManager also displays various other device status indications apart from the device Up/ Down status.
 This in-turn helps you avert false positives.